TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="usingawsmgmtconsole"></a>
 ## AWS Management Console

+!!!
+Attention
+	The AMI of latest SnappyData release 1.1.0 is not available on AWS.

 You can launch a SnappyData cluster on Amazon EC2 instance(s) using the AMI provided by SnappyData.
 For more information on launching an EC2 instance, refer to the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).
 This section covers the following: